-At the most southerly sites, the 'Tierra del Fuego's Onamonte mire (54°S) located at the Nothofagus forest-grass steppe ecotone shows a gradual Nothofagus forest development between 1.5-0.5 ka followed by a major forest development up to the present, reflecting increased precipitation (Fig.13B).
-Similarly, at Valle de Andorra (54°S) in Nothofagus pumilio forest, Empetrum/Ericaceae fluctuations reflect changing water tables.
+At the most southerly sites, the "Tierra del Fuego"s Onamonte mire (54° S) located at the Nothofagus forest-grass steppe ecotone shows a gradual Nothofagus forest development between 1.5-0.5 ka followed by a major forest development up to the present, reflecting increased precipitation (Fig. 13b).
+Puerto Harberton (55° S) at the mixed Nothofagus betuloides-N. pumilio forest shows Nothofagus dominance during the 2 ka, whereas the Ericaceae increase during the last 1 ka suggests local decrease of the water table.
+Similarly, at Valle de Andorra (54° S) in Nothofagus pumilio forest, Empetrum/Ericaceae fluctuations reflect changing water tables.

 In S Patagonia (52-51°S) along E Andes, there are several sites at or near the forest-steppe ecotone.
-Of these ecotonal sites, Rio Rubens (52°S) shows a closed Nothofagus forest until 0.4 ka when European impact starts (Fig.13B).
-Similarly, Lago Cipreses (51°S) and Lago Guanaco (51°S) show dominance of Nothofagus forest, but with increase of non-arboreal pollen (and decrease of Nothofagus) associated with a reduction of precipitation induced by the Southern Westerly Wind Belt (SWWB) and the Southern Annular Mode (SAM) phases.
-Furthermore, changes associated to dry/warm climate conditions appear to synchronize with N hemispheric events such as the Industrial Revolution, MCA, Roman Warm Period and Late Bronze Age Warm Period, that alternate with wet/cool phases.
+Of these ecotonal sites, Rio Rubens (52°S) shows a closed Nothofagus forest until 0.4 ka when European impact starts (Fig. 13b).
+Similary, Lago Cipreses (51°S) and Lago Guanaco (51°S) show dominance of Nothofagus forest, but with increase of non-arboreal pollen (and decrease of Nothofagus) associated with a reduction of precipitation induced by the Southern Westerly Wind Belt (SWWB) and the Southern Annular Mode (SAM) phases.
+Furthermore, changes associated to dry/warm climate conditions appear to synchronize with N hemispheric events such as the Industrial Revolution, MCA, Roman Warm Period and Late Bronze Age Warm Period (Moreno et al., 2014), that alternate with wet/cool phases.
 Cerro Frias (50°S) shows open forest from 2.0-0.9 ka, followed by prevalent grass steppe that is punctuated by an increase in Nothofagus at 0.016 ka.
 Estimates of annual precipitation suggest similar or higher values than modern between 2-1 ka, lower values between 0.9-0.015 ka, followed by similar-to-modern precipitation in the last 0.015 ka.
-Currently located in mixed deciduous Nothofagus forest, the Peninsula Avellaneda Bajo (50°S) records an open forest from 2 ka, of which large expanses were replaced by grass steppe between 0.4-0.2 ka, associated with a decline in precipitation.
+Currently located in mixed deciduous Nothofagus forest, the Peninsula Avellaneda Bajo (50° S) records an open forest from 2 ka, of which large expanses were replaced by grass steppe between 0.4-0.2 ka, associated with a decline in precipitation.